 Tutor Group teachers register all students at the start of the College day.
 Authorised Absences are listed on the Staffroom notice board at the start of period 1 and amended as required.

 Teachers must report any unauthorised absence during other periods by immediately sending an absence slip or contacting the House Office.

 Unauthorised absences will require the student to catch up on the missed work in a supervised session as arranged by the Deputy Principal.
 If a student persists in absenting themselves from timetabled lessons, parents will be informed of the issue and consequent concerns about academic progress.
-More serious punishment will be arranged by the Deputy Principal as per the Padworth College Behaviour Management System.
-(These may include Lunch-time Detentions, Catch-ups, Saturday morning or Evening Detentions and Gating.
+A serious sanction will be arranged by the Deputy Principal as per the Padworth College Behaviour Management System.
+(These may include Lunch-time Detentions, Catch-ups, Saturday morning or Evening Detentions and Gating).